kwinter745321/STM32F411BaseBoard/Video/video14-COBS-SerialTransfers/README.md

 The Desktop used the Python 3.9 and the STM32 used the MicroPython 1.24.
 The repo contains the following files:

 ## Driver files (used by test programs)
+The Desktop driver files should be in the same directory as the test program.
 The STM32 driver files must reside on the /flash directory.
-The Desktop driver files should be in the same directory as the test program.
+Note:  the filenames were changed from what is shown on the video.
+(For example: ucobs121.py was named mcobs121.py) I did this as learned MicroPython is moving away from the "u" prefix naming.

 | Platform  |  STM32   |  Desktop   | Source (see Endnote) |
 | --------- | -------- | ---------- | ------ |